Joomla 3.x - 4.x Adım Adım Geçiş

 - You will then see your Installed Joomla Version, the Latest Joomla! version and the URL for the update package.
 Joomla will show you the requirements again for Joomla 4.
 If it flags that you have either an incompatible system or extensions it will tell you here.
 Take a moment to review this page.

-- If the update is not showing up, go to Extension manager → Update and press Purge Cache from the toolbar.
+- If the update is not showing up, go to Extensions → Update and select Clear Cache from the toolbar.
 Now the update to Joomla!
 4 should show up.

 - Cross your fingers, and make sure you have that backup available in case.